 Introduction to analysing the economy as a whole.
 Topics include the determination of national income, unemployment, inflation, interest rates and the exchange rate, as well as monetary and fiscal policy.

 Follows on from BSNS 113 and extends the analysis of market economies in New Zealand and international contexts.
-Topics include: consumer choice, labour markets, economic growth, business cycles, monetary policy and the role of the Reserve Bank, the global financial crisis (GFC), information economics, externalities, environmental economics and the appropriate role of government.
+Topics include: economic growth, business cycles, monetary policy and the role of the Reserve Bank, the global financial crisis (GFC), the impact of COVID-19 on the economy and fiscal policy and the appropriate role of government.

 - BSNS 104 or BSNS 113

 - ECON 102, ECON 212, MANV 201

 - Students with appropriate NCEA results may apply to the Department of Economics to have the prerequisite waived.

 Principles of Economics 7th ed., by Gans et al, Cengage Learning, 2018

 - Graduate Attributes Emphasised

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,

 Communication, Critical thinking, Environmental literacy, Information literacy, Research,